-Two members of staff received training on the 'Reading Fluency Project', a reading intervention designed to decrease the attainment gap between those who have made a slower start in reading and their peers.
-The first cohort to be part of the project were comprised of Year 2 and 3 pupils, with 80% of them in receipt of PP. Initial feedback has shown accelerated progress for all children, though the school is currently awaiting analysis of the results.
+With regards to the 'Reading Fluency Project', the first cohort to be part of the project were comprised of Year 2 and 3 pupils, with 80% of them in receipt of PP. Analysis showed accelerated progress (at least two book bands) for all children.

-With the restart of school clubs following the pandemic, ensuring that children in receipt of PP were part of the school community through their attendance of clubs was a priority.
-In April 2022, 19% of children in receipt of PP in KS1 were attending a club or music lesson.
-In Autumn of 2022 this was 67%.
-In April 2022, 44% of children in receipt of PP in KS2 were attending a club or music lesson.
-In Autumn of 2022 this was 81%.
-In April 2022, for both key stages, 35% of children in receipt of PP attended a club or music lesson.
-In Autumn of 2022 this was 68%.
+With the restart of school clubs following Covid, ensuring that children in receipt of PP were part of the school community through their attendance of clubs was a priority, and has continued to be so as we have moved further from the pandemic.
+In April 2022, 19% of children in receipt of PP in KS1, and 44% in KS2, were attending a club or music lesson.
+By September 2023 this had risen to 74% and 83% respectively.
+In addition to this, promotion of music within the school, and ensuring that PP families were aware of being entitled to paid music lessons, has meant that in September 2023 19 children were having an individual music lesson, compared to just 2 in September 2022.

-During each term of the academic year 2021-22, all children in receipt of PP went on an external trip, or had a visitor come into school.
+During each term of the academic year 2022-23, all children in receipt of PP went on an external trip, or had a visitor come into school each term.
 100% of Year 4 and 6 children in receipt of PP attended a residential trip.
 These were paid for through PP funding.

-In order to support children's oracy throughout the school, London Meed have bought into the Voice 21 oracy programme, recommended by the local authority.
-During Autumn 2022, two members of teaching staff have begun the initial training for this.
-The school is due a visit by a Voice 21 lead in January 2023, which will set the agenda for how the school will develop oracy moving forward.
+In order to support children's oracy throughout the school, London Meed bought into the Voice 21 oracy programme, recommended by the local authority.
+During Autumn 2022, two members of teaching staff began the initial training for this.
+Unfortunately, the level of support received from Voice 21 following this was not seen to be worth the level of expenditure for the programme, and the school made the decision not to renew.
+The school is currently looking at alternate means of developing oracy within the school.